-With a third-degree burn, the surface of the skin will be swollen and appear dry, waxy white, leathery, brown, or charred.
-There may be severe pain or little or no pain because of nerve damage.
+With a third-degree burn, the surface of the skin is swollen and looks dry, waxy white, leathery, brown, or charred.
+There may be severe pain — or, little or no pain because of nerve damage.
 Some burn victims go into shock.

-If someone you know suffers a third-degree burn, call 911 immediately.
-Make sure he or she is in a safe place but don't remove burned clothing or immerse severe burns in water.
-Do not use ice or butter.
-Instead, the burn can be covered with a clean, cool, and moist sterile bandage, cloth, or towel.
+If someone suffers a third-degree burn, call 911 immediately.
+Make sure he or she is in a safe place but don't remove burned clothing.
+Apply cool water over the area for at least 3-5 minutes, then cover the area with a clean dry cloth or sheet until help arrives.
 If possible, elevate the burned body part(s) above the level of the heart.

 Third-degree burns are a serious medical emergency and can be life threatening.
-If treated promptly, however, many burn cases can have good outcomes.
+If treated quickly, however, many burn cases can have good outcomes.